Dryland dog sledding and dryland

 T-Bone (aka Mr.

-Bone) is our fourteen year old Siberian / Sheltie mix.
+Bone) is our fifteen year old Siberian / Sheltie mix.
 T-Bone came to us from Tails

 of the Tundra Siberian Husky Rescue, Inc.

 T-Bone had an injured hip when we got him as a puppy.
 T-Bone was initially not such a big fan of running, but loved to wear the harness.
 One day, he decided to run and suddenly we had a team.
 T-Bone retired relatively early as issues with his hip crept up.
 Today, T-Bone has dealt with Old Dog Vestibular syndrome and bouts of colitis.
 We carry T-Bone up to the bed every night, where he sleeps curled up at our feet.

 Sobo (aka Mr.

 Buboo and Sobolicious) is our thirteen year old

 County Animal Control as a four month old Siberian

 was a rescue dog that we were fostering for